cms-legacydata-analyses/EventProductionExampleTool/MCQCDProductionMLTrackInfo/README.md

 process.GlobalTag.connect = cms.string('sqlite_file:/cvmfs/cms-opendata-conddb.cern.ch/START53_V27.db')
 process.GlobalTag = GlobalTag(process.GlobalTag, 'START53_V27::All', '')
 ```
-This sample is dedicated to studying 'boosted' events, that we need change the parameter pThat threshold  in a pythia generator v6 from pThat>15 to pThat>600 , for more information of this parameters visit [pythia documentation](http://home.thep.lu.se/Pythia/).
+This sample is dedicated to studying 'boosted' events so we need change the parameter *pThat* threshold  in a pythia generator v6 from pThat>15 to pThat>600 , for more information of this parameters visit [pythia documentation](http://home.thep.lu.se/Pythia/).

 - For this in the *gensimQCD.py* change the line